RenneLab/hybkit/docs/source/specification.rst

     Version: |spec_version|

-    The ".hyb" file format is described by Travis, et al. along with the Hyb software package as a "gff-related format that contains sequence identifiers, read sequences, 1-based mapping coordinates, and annotation information for each chimera" (see :ref:`References`).
+    The ".hyb" file format is described by [Travi2014]_ along with the Hyb software package as a "gff-related format that contains sequence identifiers, read sequences, 1-based mapping coordinates, and annotation information for each chimera".

     Each line in a hyb file, referred to here as a hyb "record," contains information about a genomic sequence read identified to be a chimera by anlaysis sofwtare.
     Each line contains 15 or 16 columns separated by tab characters ("\\\\t") and provides information on each of the alignments identified within the sequence read.
-    The columns are described as follows by Travis, et al.:
+    The columns are described as follows by [Travis2014]_.:

         | Column 1, unique sequence identifier.
         | Column 2, read sequence [...].